Support Page Content

-- Enrolled in a state funded program that increases employability (EOP, SSWD, Project Rebound or MESA).
+- Enrolled in a state-funded program that increases employability (Project Rebound).

 - Exerting parental control over a dependent household member under the age of 6 OR between the age of 6 and 12 with no adequate childcare (as determined by the county on a case-by-case basis) OR are a single parent of a dependent household member under the age of 12.

 - Participating in the CalFresh Employment and Training Program (CFET) or Job Opportunities and Basic Skills (JOBS), or be a recipient of CalWORKs or Aid to Families with Dependent Children (AFDC).

 - If you are in a program that increases employability and is not listed above, see the full policy list for other approved paid work rule exemptions (e.g. CHC Internship, Stanford Teacher Education Program, etc.) and scroll down to "CalFresh Student Eligibility: Approved Programs to Increase Employability".

 - 2nd BA in Communication Sciences and Disorders

 - Associate Degree of Nursing to Bachelor of Science in Nursing

 - BA in Anthropology (Culture, Language, and Society)